($1,027) Cost to ship a car from Miami, FL to McKinney, TX

 The time of the year

-The time of year and weather conditions in Miami and McKinney play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Miami and McKinney can impact car shipping prices.

 There are two basic seasons in Miami, a hot and wet season from May through October, and a warm and dry season from November through April.
 During the hot and wet season, daily thundershowers occur in the humid unstable air masses.
 Hurricane season officially runs from June 1 through November 30, although hurricanes can develop beyond those dates.
 Be sure to check your weather app, especially during June through November to avoid hurricanes.